 Q #14) What are the different types of networks in CCNA?

 Q #15) What is a Network subnet?

-Ans: It is the subdivision of an IP address which is divided into two parts such as the network prefix and the host identifier.
+Answer: It is the subdivision of an IP address which is divided into two parts such as Network prefix and Host identifier.

 Q #16) Can IP address be assigned to Layer 2?

-Ans: No, IP addresses cannot assign to Layer2.
+Answer: No, IP addresses cannot be assigned to Layer2.

 Q #17) What is PING used for?

-Ans: PING is packet Internet groper.
-It is used to test the reachability of a host on an Internet protocol (IP) network.
+Answer: PING is a Packet Internet Groper.
+It is used to test the reachability of a host on an Internet Protocol (IP) network.
 When any data is sent via the network through the IP addresses, then it will PING the receiver to receive the data from the sender.

-Q #18) What are the different class and ranges of IP address?
+Q #18) What are the different class and ranges of IP addresses?